TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Exploration

-We consider the skip-connection structures in many DNNs (\meg,\,ResNet) and attempt to improve the gradient backprop in training trojan models.
-In such networks, gradients propagate through both skip connections and residual blocks.
-By setting the weights of gradients from skip connections or residual blocks, it amplifies the gradient update towards inputs or model parameters\mcite{skip-connection}.
+We then consider the skip-connect structures and attempt to improve the gradient backprop in training trojan models.
+In such networks, gradients propagate through both skip-connects and residual blocks.
+By setting the weights of gradients from skip-connects or residual blocks, it amplifies the gradient update towards inputs or model parameters\mcite{skip-connection}.
 Specifically, we modify the backprop procedure in \imc by setting a decay coefficient $\gamma = 0.5$ for the gradient through skip connections, with \asr improvement over normal training shown in Figure\mref{fig:sgm}.

 Observe that by reducing the skip-connection gradients, it marginally improves the \asr of \imc especially for small triggers (\meg, $|m|$\,=\,2$\times$2).
 We consider searching for the optimal $\gamma$ to maximize attack efficacy as our ongoing work.